shidel/FDI/README.md

         the prompt with a welcome message.
 Otherwise, it proceeds with installation process.

-        STAGE200, Loads current color scheme from either THEMENUL.BAT or THEMEADV.BAT (Advanced Mode).
+        STAGE200, Loads current color scheme from either THEMEDEF.BAT or THEMEADV.BAT (Advanced Mode).

         If FDSETUP\SETUP\FDSPLASH.BAT exists, it is called.
 It might be good